 - registered seat;

-- a list of the company’s members, with their respective addresses, date of birth, personal tax number (and their mothers’ maiden names);
+- a list of the company’s founding parties, with their respective addresses;

 - the company’s business (main) activities (certain activities require special administrative permits);

 - the amount of the equity capital, the method and date of its availability;